ietf-wg-cellar/matroska-specification/iana.md

 ## Chapter Codec IDs Registry

 This document creates a new IANA registry called the "Matroska Chapter Codec IDs" registry.
-The values correspond to the `ChapProcessCodecID` value described in (#chapprocesscodecid-element).
+The values correspond to the unsigned integer `ChapProcessCodecID` value described in (#chapprocesscodecid-element).

+To register a new Chapter Codec ID in this registry, one needs a Chapter Codec ID, a Change Controller (IESG or email of registrant) and an optional Reference to a document describing the Chapter Codec ID.

 `ChapProcessCodecID` values of "0" and "1" are RESERVED to the IETF for future use.